Six things they don't teach you about working in the creative industries

 To plug some of these holes, we asked our followers on Twitter to share the lessons they've learned from working in the creative industries since graduating.
 The stuff they can't really teach you at uni or college, as it's only really possible to learn "on the job".
-Here are some of their top tips, plus you can read the full range of advice here.
+Here are some of their top tips that the creative community generously shared with us.

 1. The importance of money

 At college and university, you learn all about how to come up with creative ideas and put them into practice.
 What you don't often hear too much about, however, are the naked financial realities of design agency life.

 "Most universities and colleges in the UK teach you how to make appealing things but not how to work within a business," points out course provider Kim Thomson.
 "Very few teach business skills, and even fewer teach the realities of working for a company, in a team."